manojbhosale/DataScienceCourseProject/CodeBook.md

 2) Variable Information

-	These signals were used to estimate variables of the feature vector for each pattern:
+	Above signals were used to estimate variables of the feature vector for each pattern:
 	'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 	tBodyAcc-XYZ